dperson/openvpn-client/README.md

     sudo docker run --net=container:vpn -d some/docker-container

+## Local Network access to services connecting to the internet through the VPN.

 However to access them from your normal network (off the 'local' docker bridge), you'll also need to run a web proxy, like so: